stevebillings/a/README.md

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot

-The [README](https://github.com/stevebillings/wanderbot#readme) contains a brief description of the software design.
+The [README](https://github.com/stevebillings/wanderbot#readme) contains a brief description of the software.

-At some point I'll post a video here of the robot in action.
+A video of the code running in a simulation is [here](https://drive.google.com/file/d/109PchHxjqMuJjDrc6-UHcsy3-8Mow3KA/view?usp=sharing).

 A brief history of my explorations into software for robots: